TP-TEAM05/car-integration/README.md

 # Car Integration

 This submodule serves as an integration between cars and other modules in the solution.
 Cars connect to it and send information about their parameters.
-When a car connects to the integration, it automatically subscribes to decision updates.
+When a car connects to the car integration module, integration automatically creates subscription to decision updates for car.

 ## Subscription Data